acgd-webdev-5/interactive-wireframe-check-in/README.md

 ---
-summary: 'A quick check-in to see how your interactive wireframes are progressing and give any feedback.'
+summary: 'A quick check-in to see how your interactive wireframes are progressing and give any feedback & improvements.'
 time: '5 minutes'
 deliverables: 'Working website'
 ---